alice-doc/alice-analysis-tutorial/analysis/classes.md

 ## AliAnalysisTaskSE::UserExec()

 This function is called *for each, single event* over which your analysis task runs.
 This function is your 'event loop'.
 Examples of useful things to do in the UserExec() function:
-* Check if event is having the properties that you want to have in your analysis, if not `return;`
+* Check if an event has properties that you want to have in your analysis, if not `return;`
 * Access the physics objects specific to your analysis (e.g. the charged particles in this event, or find the highest momentum particle)
 * Fill the histograms or other output objects

 {% callout "Please note" %}
-If the function `AliAnalysisTaskSE::SelectCollisionCandidates(UInt_t trigger_mask)` is called, it will only be executed for events which pass the trigger selection that you have specified.
+If the function `AliAnalysisTaskSE::SelectCollisionCandidates(UInt_t trigger_mask)` is called before you launch your analysis, `UserExec()` will only be executed for events which pass the trigger selection that you have specified.
 {% endcallout %}

 ## AliAnalysisTaskSE::Terminate()